caseyanderson/physcpu1/_posts/briefs/2022-06-16-analog+digital.md

 * has at least two outputs
 * prompts or rewards audience/user interaction (sensor input results in a significant change/output)
 * relationship between the sensors, and the interactions associated with each, fits into the larger context of the prototype
-* document final version (i.e. a "proof of functionatity" video)
+* document final version (i.e. a "proof of functionality" video)